sibwaze/sibwaze/README.md

 - 👋 Hi, I’m @sibwaze
-- 👀 I’m interested in hiring IT specialists, programming
+- 👀 I’m interested in hiring IT specialists
-- 🌱 I’m currently learning javascript, html, css
 - 📫 How to reach me: t.me/sibwase

 <!---